MeasureAuthoringTool/health-data-standards/README.md

 This is a project to generate and consume HITSP C32, ASTM CCR, QRDA Category I, QRDA Category III and PQRI.

-In addition this project also contains libaries for parsing HQMF documents and for dealing with NLM valuesets.
+In addition this project also contains libraries for parsing HQMF documents and for dealing with NLM valuesets.

 Environment
 ===========